Informing our consultation response

-We held more than 75 meetings across all regions during the consultation and have engaged with around 3,000 members to inform our response.
-We have highlighted how in some sectors an imbalance exists between the production standards expected of UK farmers, compared with those required of foreign imports.
+We held more than 75 meetings across all regions during the consultation and engaged with around 3,000 members to inform our response.
+We highlighted how in some sectors an imbalance exists between the production standards expected of UK farmers, compared with those required of foreign imports.

 More on this subject: